ShaneTsui/ShuTong/README.md

 **Additional Tips**

-- If reinstalling once doesn’t work, uninstall Edge WebView2 completely, then reinstall it with Administrator privileges.
+- If reinstalling once doesn't work, uninstall Edge WebView2 completely, then reinstall it with Administrator privileges.
 - Verify your Windows installation has the latest updates from Microsoft.

 **Still Stuck?**

-- See Issue [readest/readest#358](https://github.com/readest/readest/issues/358) for further details, or head over to our [Discord][link-discord] server and open a support discussion with detailed logs of your environment and the steps you’ve taken.
+- See Issue [readest/readest#358](https://github.com/readest/readest/issues/358) for further details, or head over to our [Discord][link-discord] server and open a support discussion with detailed logs of your environment and the steps you've taken.

 ## Contributors